- Viewing Profile: Topics: Korzul

 It didn't take much to be sat at 67-70% mastery in s16 gear on the beta.

-If you're under 74% health, mastery is better output point for point than crit.
+If you're under 82% health, mastery is better output than Crit.

 However - All these secondary stats scale together, the more mastery you have the more value the other secondary stats start to have.
-Because of this it is silly to blindly stack just one stat to extremely high levels.
+Because of this it is (normally) silly to blindly stack just one stat to extremely high levels.
 It's also wise to point out that we have a very unqiue mastery that make modelling or "guessing" what stats are best nearly impossible without knowledge of the average % of health people will sit around.
 That's not something you can accurately predict in pvp.

 We're pretty short on gear choice tbh in WoD.
 No gems yet, limited enchants.

-The decision was largely due to me having sub 5% versatility, it's scaling compared to crit (wasn't suffering from mana issues if i didn't go purge crazy) and the fact that the more versatility i get the better my high levels of mastery become AND the fact we're still the train target vs a large number of comps.
+This is largely due to having sub 5% versatility, it's scaling compared to crit (wasn't suffering from mana issues if i didn't go purge crazy) and the fact that the more versatility i get the better my high levels of mastery become AND the fact we're still the train target vs a large number of comps.

 Races: What Race is the best?